kammitama5/kammitama5.github.io/_posts/2017-12-28-Thursday-December-28th.md

   and am really quite bad at taking care of myself with respect to the "buying new clothes" stuff.
-  I'm wearing shoes with holes as I type this, not because I can't afford new ones (I do have a pair sitting at home), but because I *hate* shopping, and old things just fit better and are more comfortable :D
+  I'm wearing shoes with holes as I type this, not because I can't afford new ones (I do have a pair sitting at home), but because I *hate* shopping, and old things just fit better and are more comfortable :D Frugality and minimalism = Freedom to me
-- I don't have any debt and I have a fair amount of cash saved up.
-My goal is to have a year's worth that is liquid (so I'm not counting my current Investments, which I don't touch, in any case).
-Frugality and minimalism = Freedom to me
 - That being said, I'd like to get a new computer in 2018; one that can run VisualStudio *and* Jupyter so I don't have to do [roundabout processes to spin up instances in browsers with tokens](https://github.com/jupyter/notebook/issues/2254).